10up/windows-azure-storage/readme.txt

 1. To activate the plugin, log in into the WordPress as administrator and navigate to list of plugins.
 Then check the associated checkbox for the plugin and click on "Activate" link.

 == Changelog ==
+= 2.1 =
+* Fixed the issue with duplicate blob names.
+* Fixed the bug in uploading video files to blob storage.
+* Fixed the bug with forward slash in front of image thumbnail filenames.
+* Fixed the bug with year and month getting trimmed for file system images.

 = 2.0 =
 * Updated to use Windows Azure SDK for PHP from https://github.com/WindowsAzure/azure-sdk-for-php and fixed to work with Wordpress 3.4.1